-On January 4, 2010, the Company sold to an individual investor 450,000 units of the Company's securities for an aggregate purchase price of \$225,000.
-Each unit is comprised of two shares of common stock (\$0.25 per share) and two warrants to purchase one share of common stock at an exercise price of \$1.50.
+In May, 2010, the Company sold to individual accredited investors through a registered broker/dealer 780,000 units of the Company's securities for an aggregate purchase price of \$273,000.
+Each unit is comprised of two shares of common stock (\$0.35 per share) and two warrants to purchase one share of common stock at an exercise price of \$1.50.
 The warrants have a term of two years.
-After sales commissions, the Company received net proceeds of \$198,827 to be used for general working capital.
-The Company sold these unregistered securities in accordance with Rule 506 of Regulation D under the Securities Act of 1933, as amended.
-The investor involved in these sales is an "accredited investor," as such term is defined in Rule 501 of Regulation D.
+After sales commissions, the Company received net proceeds of \$245,700.